Is your site damaging your equipment?

 According to CFTS, the type of truck and the use of attachments will affect when you book a Thorough Examination.
 If it has fitted attachments, an inspection must be arranged every 12 months.
 This changes to 6 months if attachments are not permanently fitted to the truck, or if the truck has an elevated operator position or working platform for lifting personnel.

-“The amount the truck is used also plays a significant role in determining how often an inspection is needed,” said Geoff Martin.
-“Get it checked every 4 months if it is used over 80 hours a week, every six months if it used 40 to 80 hours a week, or every 12 months if it is used under 40 hours a week.
+“The amount the truck is used also plays a significant role in determining how often an inspection is needed,” adds Geoff.
+“Get it checked every 4 months if it is used over 80 hours a week, every 6 months if it used 40 to 80 hours a week, or every 12 months if it is used under 40 hours a week.

 “If you are planning on making any changes to your work equipment or how it is used, then your Thorough Examination intervals might be affected.
 A CFTS-accredited Thorough Examination engineer can help you determine this.”